-Oklahoma corrections officer taken hostage in detention center, facility on lockdown
+Oklahoma corrections officer taken to hospital after being held hostage by inmates

 Oklahoma County Detention Center is on lockdown

-An Oklahoma City corrections officer has been taken hostage on the 10th floor of the Oklahoma County Detention Center, Saturday afternoon.
+An Oklahoma City corrections officer has been taken to the hospital after being held hostage on the 10th floor of the Oklahoma County Detention Center, Saturday afternoon according to local reporting.

-The detention facility is on lockdown as security officials attempt to gain control of the situation.
+A SWAT team was seen preparing to enter the detention facility after it was placed on lockdown as security officials attempted to gain control of the situation.

 The officer is believed to have been giving medication to an inmate when he was attacked, tied up, and his keys taken away from him, according to local reporting by News 9.